gjbex/Fortran-MOOC/docs/ieee754.md

 The first argument of the function `ieee_value` is a real value that is used to determine the kind of the result.
 The second argument is the IEEE class.

+## Not a Number (NaN)

+Some arithmetic operations are not well-defined, e.g., division of 0 by 0, or the square root of a negative number.
+The IEEE 754 representation of the "result" of such a computation is NaN (Not a Number).
+Further computations with NaN will result in further NaN values.

+Interestingly, NaN is the only IEEE 754 number that is not equal to itself.

+As with infinite values, you may want to check.
+This can be done using the `ieee_is_nan` function defined in the intrinsic module `ieee_arithmetic`.
+It returns `.true.` if the argument is NaN, `.false.` otherwise.

+A NaN value can be constructed explicitly using `ieee_value` for the class `ieee_quiet_nan`.